 Photo from Hotel Luna

-Being a well-known destination, Vigan City is teeming with hotels, hostels or inns, and other accommodations for tourists who want to stay for a night or longer.
-However, it understandably gets fully booked quickly during peak seasons, especially for the hotels located in the City Center or near Calle Crisologo.
+Being a well-known destination, there are plenty of options for hotels in Vigan City for tourists who want to stay for a night or longer.
+However, it understandably gets fully booked quickly during peak seasons, especially for the hotels located in the City Center or near Calle Crisologo street.

 Types of Accommodations